Adaz99/mongodb/README.md

 #### Provisioning
 ​
 - What is Provisioning in relation to Vagrant?

-Provisioners in Vagrant allow you to automatically install software, alter configurations, and more on the machine as part of the vagrant up process
+Provisioning in Vagrant refers to the process of automatically setting up and configuring the software on a virtual machine.
+This can include installing packages and dependencies, creating users and directories, and configuring services
 ​
 ---